 The way this works is that both parties have parental responsibility and can exercise it unilaterally.
 So, providing there are no court orders specifically saying that one or other parent cannot do so, either parent can send in a de-registration letter without needing the other parent's consent, in the same way as one parent can consent unilaterally to medical treatment on behalf of their child.

 The other parent could then seek to challenge the decision to remove the child from school by applying for a specific issue order.
 This would be an issue between the two parents and the court, it would not alter the validity of the origional de-registration letter as far as the school or local authority are concerned.

 Clearly if this is likely to be a contentious issue it is probably best, if you are a parent considering home education, to ensure that your ex-partner is agreeable to the decision in advance as fighting court action can be stressful, time consuming and expensive, not to mention, hardly in the best interests of the child if it can be avoided.
-If the matter does later go to court, you may be criticised by the court for acting without consulting the other parent.
+If the matter does later go to court, you are likely to be criticised by the court for acting without consulting the other parent.